-To the rescue
+o the rescue

-My name is Revan Kennedy.
-I live near the sea and have always loved swimming.
-When I was 14 years old I decided to train as a lifeguard.
+have always loved swimming.
+When I was 14 years old possible.
+I decided to train as a lifeguard.

-When I turned 16, I joined Station 16 at Strandfontein Sea Rescue.
-I am now a volunteer rescue swimmer.
-I have passed my first aid, fitness and rescue tests and learned how to do CPR (or cardiopulmonary resuscitation).
-All these things are important if you have to help someone in trouble.
+When I turned 16, I joined Station 16 at Strandfontein be dangerous if the drowning man grabbed hold of Sea Rescue, I am now a volunteer rescue swimmer, me.
+So I passed him the torpedo buoy to give him have passed my first aid, fitness and rescue tests something to hold on to and it kept him afloat.
+I held and learned how to do CPR (or cardiopulmonary him and we swam parallel to the shore to get out of resuscitation).
+All these things are important if you the current.
+Then we helped the man to get safely back have to help someone in trouble.